Manu’s Menu

 Instructions

-1. Tie the piece of meat with some kitchen string and keep it aside.
-This step is not essential, but it keeps the meat in shape while cooking and makes for a better final presentation.
+1. Tie the piece of meat with a kitchen string and set it aside.
+You can skip this step, though it helps the meat hold its shape while cooking and makes the finished dish look neater.

-2. Take the peeled onion and insert the cloves into it (this will make it easier to discard them later on).
+2. Take the peeled onion and insert the cloves into it, which makes them easier to remove later.

-4. Half way through the cooking, add the potatoes.
+4. Halfway through the cooking time, add the potatoes.

-5. When the meat is ready, remove it (and the vegetables) with a slotted spoon and let it cool down.
-Do not discard the cooking liquid as it makes a good broth for risotto or soups.
-It can also be frozen and used later on.
+5. When the meat is ready, remove it and the vegetables with a slotted spoon and let everything cool.
+Do not discard the cooking liquid, as it makes an excellent broth for risotto or soups.
+It can also be frozen and used later.

-6. When the meat is cool, slice it.
-It can be eaten warm or cold, but I like it more at room temperature.
+6. When the meat has cooled, slice it.
+It can be served warm or cold, though it is especially good at room temperature.
 Serve it with the vegetables and some Salsa Verde.
 It can also be served with mayo or olive oil and lemon juice.

 Share